Best Hikes In Bulgaria: 16 Bulgaria Hiking Spots

 • Taxi: the best way to get to the hut and quite affordable too (less than 15 euros)

-The circuit takes you to the first stop, Tevno Lake, unfortunately underrated, where it is possible to sit for a while, rest, and admire the landscape.
+The circuit takes you to the first stop, Tevno Lake, which is unfortunately underrated.
+Here, you can sit for a while, rest, and admire the landscape.
 Once there, walkers must follow signs indicating the way to Sinanitsa hut and Lake Sinanishko.
-It is necessary to follow the blue mark of the trail along the way.
+The trail’s blue mark must be followed along the way.

 The next stop on the way will be Muratovo Lake, about an hour after Lake Tevno.
 The area is incredibly beautiful but also marks the end of the easier part of the experience.
 Right after this lake, the trail becomes tougher, marking the most challenging part of the trail with a huge wall of moraines known as the Bunderishka Gate, which can take anything from 30 minutes to an hour to climb, depending on your skills and fitness level.

-Right after this portion of the trail, there is a more relaxing flat meadow, relatively easy to walk, with a trail ending in the spectacular Sinanishko Gate.
-Visible in the area is Mount Sinanitsa, Sinanitsa hut, and — finally — Lake Sinanishko!
+Right after this portion of the trail, there is a more relaxing flat meadow that is relatively easy to walk in, with a trail ending in the spectacular Sinanishko Gate.
+Visible in the area are Mount Sinanitsa, the Sinanitsa hut, and—finally—Lake Sinanishko!
 Remember to be careful when descending because the joy of arrival can cause you to overlook the ground and fall right before you start to enjoy this unique natural area.

 6. Hiking Mount Vihren